Monthly Newsletter

 K-State’s US-China Center for Animal Health encourages public and private partnerships

 The US-China Center for Animal Health (USCCAH) is a true example of "one world, one health."
-Established in 2010 at Kansas State's College of Veterinary Medicine, the Center aims to improve the veterinary training system in China to the level of the AVMA Council on Education's accreditation standards and to promote US-China research collaborations focused on combatting emerging and major infectious animal diseases.
+Established in 2010 at Kansas State's College of Veterinary Medicine, the Center aims to improve the veterinary training system in China to the level of the AVMA Council on Education's accreditation standards and to promote US-China research collaborations focused on combating emerging and major infectious animal diseases.

 Regular features